dunky11/react-saas-template/README.md

 - [ ] Improving the reusability of components
 - [ ] Adding a "update balance" dialog
 - [ ] smoothScrollTop() sometimes stops scrolling top when components with big height are still rendering
-- [ ] Add fullscreen zoom effect on click for BlogPost images
 - [ ] When a Dialog/Modal is opened there is a margin on the right side of the viewport

 ## License